globalbibletools/gbt/docs/contributing.md

 - Follow the PR template to speed up the review process.
 - PRs are squashed before they are merged, so your commit names within the PR can be whatever you'd like.
 - Let the reviewer resolve comments in subsequent reviews as confirmation of changes completed as asked for.

+## Dependencies

+- Confirm that a third party package is necessary.
+In some cases, it may be preferrable to write our own code so that we can maintain it.
+- Packages must be open source.
+Either permissive (MIT, Apache) or copy-left (GPL, LGPL).
+- Packages must be reliable.
+Generally it's better for a package to be popular and maintained, but in some cases popular packages or younger packages with active development can be used.
+  - The package is widely used: check the number of downloads on npmjs.com, use npm trends to check popularity over time.
+  - The package is maintained: check contributions, stars, and releases on GitHub, or check the quality of documentation
+- Prefer smaller packages or packages that can be tree shaken to remove the unused parts.
+This limits the bloat of our build.